The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy-Related Policies

 \section{Privacy-Related Policies}

-Most of the existing regulations on safeguarding consumers privacy, both nationally and internationally were conceived in a pre-AI/ML era and have not been able to keep up with the rapid evolution of AI/Ml and their privacy implications.
-The European Union's General Data Protection Regulation ("GDPR")~\cite{GDPR} governs data protection and privacy for all citizens within the EU and imposes strict obligations on data controllers and processors.
-GDPR contains the \textit{principle of data minimization} in article 5.1 (c) which requires that the data that are not necessary to achieve the intended purpose cannot be lawfully collected, stored or otherwise processed.
-Since federated learning restricts the transfer of raw data to a central location, it provides more compliance with the principle of data minimization than other approaches that do require the transfer of all raw date to a central location to train a model.
-Federated learning also protects the collected data from unwanted processing that are not compliant with the collection purpose satisfying the \textit{principle of purpose limitation}, as described in article 5.1.(b).
+Most of the existing regulations on safeguarding consumer privacy, both nationally and internationally, were conceived in a pre-AI/ML era.
+Currently, they have not been able to keep up with the rapid evolution of AI/Ml and their privacy implications.
+The General Data Protection Regulation ("GDPR")~\cite{GDPR} from the European Union governs data protection and privacy for all citizens within the EU and imposes strict obligations on data controllers and processors.
+GDPR contains the \textit{principle of data minimization} in article 5.1 (c), which requires that data which is not necessary to achieve the intended purpose cannot be collected, stored, or otherwise processed lawfully.
+Since FL restricts the transfer of raw data to a central location, it provides more compliance with the principle of data minimization than other approaches that require the transfer of all raw data to a central location for model training.
+FL also protects the collected data from unwanted processing that is not compliant with the collection purpose, satisfying the \textit{principle of purpose limitation}, as described in article 5.1.(b).

-In the United States, the state of Privacy and AI laws is tracked by the EPIC project which shows recent large number of states effective privacy laws~\cite{EPIC}.
-Each of these privacy laws has specific requirements when accessing and processing personal data.
+In the United States, the state of Privacy and AI laws is tracked by the EPIC project, which shows a recent large number of states that have effective privacy laws~\cite{EPIC}.
+Each of these privacy laws has specific requirements for accessing and processing personal data.
 Even FTC is enforcing the same privacy rights for companies using AI~\cite{FTC}.
-At the federal level, sector-specific privacy polices in the US such as Graham-Leach-Bliley Act (GLBA)~\cite{GLBA} for financial data or Health Insurance Portability and Accountability Act (HIPAA)~\cite{HIPA} for medical date provide consumers with limited protection scope when it comes to using AI and ML.
-Recently, US introduced H.R.
+At the federal level, sector-specific privacy polices in the US, such as Graham-Leach-Bliley Act (GLBA)~\cite{GLBA} for financial data or Health Insurance Portability and Accountability Act (HIPAA)~\cite{HIPA} for medical date provide consumers with limited protection scope when it comes to using AI and ML.
+Recently, the US introduced H.R.
 8152-The American Data Privacy and Protection Act~\cite{HR8152}-to catch up with various amendments proposed in EU on AI/ML workloads by extending the covered algorithm to AI/ML space.
-Some states also patched their existing policies such as California Privacy Rights Act (CPRA)~\cite{CPRA} amendments to the CCPA~\cite{CCPA} or Texas Data Privacy and Security Act (TDPSA)~\cite{texas}.
+Some states also patched their existing policies such as California Privacy Rights Act (CPRA)~\cite{CPRA} amendments to the CCPA~\cite{CCPA} or the Texas Data Privacy and Security Act (TDPSA)~\cite{texas}.